limkokhole/Catch-Err-All/README.md

 # Catch-Err-All
- A universal command to quick check potential errors and interesting part in any source of log.
+A universal command for quickly checking potential errors and highlighting interesting parts in any log source.

- This tool simulates how a human read and identify error/bug keywords in statements, highlight that keywords to spot in a glance.
+This tool mimics the way humans read and identify error or bug-related keywords in statements.
+It then highlights these keywords, allowing users to spot them at a glance.
+You don't need billion-dollar AI hardware to achieve this!

- The chosen keywords relevant to error/bug/important/interesting part are based on my experience on reading computer log.
+The selected keywords, which pertain to errors, bugs, and other important or interesting parts, are based on my experience reading computer logs.

 ### Sample of use case: